andizuend/S2AS--SMILES_to_AIOMFAC/README.md

 	- Run the program with a test input file like "InputFiles/smiles_0001.txt" see related settings near source code line 73 in file `SMILES_to_AIOMFAC_input.py`;
 	- If the S2AS program runs without errors in Visual Studio, then all necessary packages should be present; else, check for missing packages and/or potential causes of errors (such as conflict with another installed Python version or environment).

+# Quick guide to running S2AS
+If all you wish to do is to run the S2AS program for your own system of components, this is relatively straightforward.
+The following inputs need to be provided.
+- A
+- B